Pakebo/eb-docker-django-simple/README.md

         $(boot2docker shellinit)

-2. Go to the project's main folder and run
+2. Go to the project's main folder docker-up:

-    2.1 Build (or rebuild) the docker image:
+    - Build (or rebuild) the docker image:

             make build

       This will pull in a 200MB ubuntu VM image, and install all packages.

-    2.2 Run the dev container:
+    - Run the dev container:

             make rundev